Giftbit/lightrail-stripe-java/README.md

 ### 2.0.0

-- Fully upgraded based on the new Lightrail Java library 2.0.0 and supports simulated split-tender transactions.
+- Upgrading to use the new Lightrail Java library 2.0.0 and supporting simulated split-tender transactions.

 ### 1.1.0